 A katana with a long single-edged curved blade.
 A unique weapon wielded by the samurai from the Land of Reeds.
 The blade, with its undulating design, boasts extraordinary sharpness, and ts slash attacks cause blood loss.

 Location: Starting Equipment for the Samurai Class.
 It can be found inside the Deathtouched Catacombs.
-You need to turn the lever down in order to unlock the door of one of the previous halls.
-You will find the Uchigatana on a dead body hanging over the edge of the platform.
+You need to turn the lever down to unlock the door of one of the previous halls.
+You will find the Uchigatana on a dead body hanging over the platform’s edge.

-Obviously, we needed to put this epic weapon on the list.
-It is in pretty much every Dark Souls game, and it is a very good weapon, even for late game.
-It starts with 45 passive Bleed damage, which is lower than the others, but it scales extremely well later on.
+We needed to put this epic weapon on the list.
+It is in pretty much every Dark Souls game, and it is a very good weapon, even for late games.
+It starts with 45 passive Bleed damage, which is lower than the others but scales extremely well later on.

-If you have never tried a Katana in these types of games, this is a great weapon to start with.
-Your best bet is to just start a Dexterity build with the Samurai class.
+If you have never tried a Katana in these games, this is a great weapon.
+Your best bet is just to start a Dexterity build with the Samurai class.
 You definitely won’t regret it because it is extremely fun to do.

 Katana forged of Glintstone.
 A masterpiece of a Sellian wordsmith.
 Light enwreathes the blade when sheathed, explaining its Moonveil moniker.

 Location: Drop from Magma Wyrm found in Gael Tunnel.